 As you can see, metadata and taxonomy are critical aspects of a DAM system.
 They’re the backbone of search, and without them, you won’t find a DAM thing.
 For help with generating metadata and taxonomy, try this metadata brainstorm exercise.

-With proper governance, metadata, and taxonomy, your teams will be able to access and find the digital assets they need.
+With proper governance, taxonomy, and metadata, your teams will be able to access and retrieve the digital assets they need.
 From there, it’s automatic processing that makes the assets usable across channels.

 Automatic processing enables you to upload just the original master file to the DAM system.
 There’s no need to store multiple variations of sizes and formats; the system takes care of it.
 When you or others need a different file format or size, the system converts the file for you.